heimdal/heimdal/lib/asn1/README-X681.md

 tickets, PKIX certificates, and much else.

-We especially want this for PKIX, and more than anything for certificates, as the TBSCertificate type is full of deeply nested open types: DN and subjectDirectory attributes, otherName SAN types, and certificate extensions.
+We especially want this for PKIX, and more than anything for certificates, as the TBSCertificate type is full of deeply nested open types: DNs and subjectDirectory attributes, otherName SAN types, and certificate extensions.

 Besides a magical ASN.1 DER/JER dumper/transcoder utility, we want to replace